 Don't like milk?
 Salmon and canned tuna are other sources of vitamin D. And, like dairy milk, many soy milks, breakfast cereals and orange juices are fortified with vitamin D.

-By prioritizing immune system nutrition year-round, you can give your body the support it needs to function well — through peak flu season and beyond.
+By prioritizing immune system nutrition year-round, you can give your body the support it needs to function well throughout flu season.